-MAE Department Central Services / Reception
+MAE Department Reception / Central Services

 General enquiries should be directed in the first instance to mae-ug@strath.ac.uk.
-Alternatively, students may also visit Central Services, on Level 8 of the James Weir Building (room JW804).
-Reception opening hours for students, which may be subject to change, are:
+If necessary, students can visit Central Services, on Level 8 of the James Weir Building (room JW804).
+Reception opening hours for students, which are subject to change, are: